truenas/documentation/content/CORE/System/Update/_index.md

 {{< toc >}}

+## Preparing Systems for Updates and Upgrades

+No matter wether you are updating or upgrading a system there are several things that need to be addressed before you proceed.

+{{< tabs "Prep for Updating and Upgrading Systems" >}}
+{{< tab "Preparing for CORE Update" >}}

 ## TrueNAS CORE

 TrueNAS CORE has an integrated update system to make it easy to keep up to date.